A bride was usually chosen by the bridegroom's father.

 Matthew 25:5-6

-The groom would steal his bride and carry her back to the bridal chamber.
+The groom would 'snatch' (Natsal in Hebrew, Harpazo in Greek) his bride and carry her back to the bridal chamber.

-For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
-And the dead in Christ will rise first.
-Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
-And thus we shall always be with the Lord.
+For the Lord himself shall descend from heaven with a shout, with the voice of an archangel, and with the trump of God; and the dead in the Christ shall rise first.
+Then we who are alive and remain shall be caught-up-together [Harpagesometha] with them in the clouds to meet the Lord in the air.
+And so shall we ever be with the Lord.

 1 Thessalonians 4:16-17